coginterp/neurips2025/content/call-for-papers.md

 2. **Processing accounts**.
 What algorithms underlie the behaviors models exhibit when performing key high-level cognitive tasks?
 How are these algorithms implemented?
 How do these algorithms relate to behaviors expected of a rational agent performing such tasks?
-  - <ins>Example topics within scope:</ins> Using interpretability tools to understand cognitive processing algorithms; explaining how heuristic strategies interact with rule-based generalization behaviors; and behavioral investigations of algorithms underlying complex tasks
+  - <ins>Example topics within scope:</ins> Using interpretability tools to understand cognitive processing algorithms [e.g., 20–27]; explaining how heuristic strategies interact with rule-based generalization behaviors [28–31]; and behavioral investigations of algorithms underlying complex tasks [32–36].
   - <ins>Example topics potentially out of scope:</ins> Design, validation, or demonstration of interpretability tools that are directed towards identifying or explaining narrow skills that are not instrumental towards performing complex tasks (e.g., work identifying neurons activating for prominent monuments), or not motivated towards explaining model cognition (e.g., work on identifying mechanisms to refuse unsafe queries by a model).

 <br>

 3. **Learning accounts**.
 How do certain cognitive abilities emerge or develop across learning?
 What properties of the training data distribution or objective functions contribute to downstream behaviors?
 How does the model’s training environment relate to predispositions supported by the model’s architecture or other forms of inductive bias?
 Relevant perspectives from cognitive science that could help shed light on these questions include developmental psychology, learning theory, and evolutionary biology.
-  - <ins>Example topics within scope:</ins> Evaluations of learning inspired by cognitive theories; identifying models’ inductive biases; and understanding downstream effects of data distribution on behavior and generalization
+  - <ins>Example topics within scope:</ins> Evaluations of learning inspired by cognitive theories  [37–40]; identifying models’ inductive biases [e.g., 41–44]; and understanding downstream effects of data distribution on behavior and generalization  [e.g., 45–50].
   - <ins>Example topics potentially out of scope:</ins> Developmental accounts that do not attempt to contextualize cognitive theories or tools for understanding how neural networks learn their capabilities: e.g., work on scaling laws or learning dynamics in the lazy regime.